Proteusiq/DanishSentiments/README.md

 ```

-In pipenv shell, you can run jupyter tools, e.g. jupyter lab
+_pipenv shell_ activates our environment.
+In pipenv shell, you can run jupyter tools, that comes as part of the package, e.g. _jupyter lab_

 ```bash
 jupyter lab